Committee on Jewish Law and Standards: Criticisms of the CJLS

 There exist significant disagreements in the interpretation of Jewish law between all Jewish groups, even different groups within the same denomination (for instance, there are half a dozen large, different Orthodox Jewish rabbinical groups, none of which accepts the rulings of the other as necessarily correct or authoritative.

 Rabbi Joel Roth (cited above as one of the two opinions on the issue of homosexuals serving as rabbis) left the CJLS after the ruling on homosexual rabbis.
 He does not agree with Rabbi David Wolpe that the Conservative movement is not halakhic, and in fact publicly reaffirmed his commitment to staying in the Conservative movement and in the movement's Rabbinical Assembly.
 However, he felt that the members of the CJLS were no longer following the parameters of the halakhic system, and as such quit the CJLS.

 Of the criticism of the committee are its voting methods.
 Currently, as stated, a position must garner six votes to be held as legitimatized view.
 In times past, it was one.
 This has caused many to claim that the committee is very waved by popular opinion and creates inner fractions instead of attempting to making a conclusive ruling.

 When dealing with rulings on Jewish law between entirely different denominations (Orthodox vs. Conservative, Conservative vs. Reform, etc.) it is thus to be expected that significant disagreements can be found.

-As well, there is also a more extreme criticism that that the committee is a failure in being able to balance modernity and traditional practice.
+As well, there is also a more extreme criticism that the committee is a failure in being able to balance modernity and traditional practice.
 Citing for example the "takana" of driving on Shabbat for the exclusive purpose of going back and forth to synagogue, critics note today few Conservative actually just drive to synagogue (including the Rabbinical and Lay leadership) while some do not drive at all.
 Meaning that neither those who drive nor decide to refrain completely from driving have any revelancy to the original committee's decision, which in effect just allowed the doing whatever the individual member of the movement wanted to do based on everything but the committee itself.
 The explanation by many critics that the committee would rather try to please everyone within its broad tent than make a decision that would be considered more correct but in any way controversial (thus the wanting to approve all sides of all controversies.)
 Also explained as an overemphasis of modern political and philosophical thought over traditional Jewish thought.